Orange-OpenSource/hurl/CONTRIBUTING.md

 ## Pull Requests

+- Commits have to be signed.
-Automated tests are run for each commit, and all tests must be green before merge.
+- All tests must be green before merge.

-Hurl git history is linear, so we ask to rebase your PR before final merge.
+- Hurl git history is linear, so we ask to rebase your PR before final merge.

 ## Hurl Core Values